vkatari10/trading-bot/src/backtesting/README.md

-# strategies/
+# Backtesting Module

-This folder contains files to test technical strategies using the `backtrader` module.
-We will use the same techinical strategies in the `data/` folder as well when processing DataFrames (such as adding buy and sell signals) to feed to the ML model.
+This folder contains the implementation for the custom ML backtesting engine to validate ML models on historical data.

+We use the same methods from `./src/ml/data_processing` to set up the DataFrames to start the testing and predictions on.